-Being able to spend days in court, consulting witnesses, clients, overlooking litigations & case notes ignited my interest into the English legal system, witnessing stimulating trials or even trivial hearings,
+Being able to spend days in court, consulting witnesses, clients, overlooking litigations and case notes ignited my interest into the English legal system, witnessing stimulating trials or even trivial hearings,

-[[Court proceedings such as hearings & trials]] allowed me to realize that Law is the right degree for me, whilst the eclectic atmosphere within not only the courtroom but chambers cemented the fact that this was what I wanted to do with my life.
+[[Court proceedings such as hearings and trials allowed me to realise that Law is the right degree for me, whilst the eclectic atmosphere within not only the courtroom but chambers cemented the fact that this was what I wanted to do with my life.

 As I have familiarised myself with the intricate admissions of a Barrister career, to gain a further understanding of the life of solicitors, I have secured clerking work for the company Shepherd, Harris & Co, to allow me an advantage into both professions of law.

 I consider myself to be quite a unique individual.
 The word, “Normal”, doesn't exist in my vocabulary, instead distinctive & different replace it.
 I dare to be different, not for attention, but to show people that if we all were imitations of each other, then society would be a dull place.

 Defined as an individual who is not afraid to speak up for himself, a strong belief of using my right to freedom of expression where it is appropriate.
 I keep myself organised, balancing my social life with my education.

 To relax, I have a keen interest in photography, considering myself as a amateur photographer and as a result, my camera has now become an extra limb.

 Whenever time permits, I volunteer at the charity shop, “Help the Aged”, something which is rewarding in itself.
 Being part of the summer charity, “Envision”, I've contributed to raising money for CAFOD via creative decisions & partaking in workshops.